earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-04-05-verifying-transactions.md

 equal to the output values.

 Checking that input value = output value is consistent with my earlier declaration that change fees are eliminated.
-What this means in practice that a transaction is not valid if it includes a change fee.
+What this means in practice is that a transaction is not valid if it includes a change fee.